LEGISLATION & POLICY ADVOCACY

-A legislature that is conscious of all segments of its citizenry, ensures to listen and ascertain their challenges, consider that it serves them to their utmost good and apply to ease their discomforts within the jurisdiction of the law, is the vehicle that drives any country to its set objectives.
+A legislature that is conscious of all segments of its citizenry, ensures to listen and ascertain their challenges, consider that it serves them to their utmost good and applies to ease their discomforts within the jurisdiction of the law, is the vehicle that drives any country to its set objectives.

 The most effective channel for minority voices to be distinguished from others is through legislation as it is most able to reach the broader platform of society through local, state and federal transmittance.

-The special needs of every group differs because the obstacles they face are dissimilar.
+The special needs of every group differ because the obstacles they face are dissimilar.
 The challenges of albinism are distinct from Sickle Cell Anemia or HIV and its solutions are therefore peculiar to it.

 The National Policy on Albinism and its Implementation Guidelines was pushed forward by the foundation mainly to assist persons with albinism in all works of life.
 The National Council on Education approved the policy when they became aware of the difficulties and discrimination that persons with albinism encountered in the classroom and general educational environment.
 Being previously unaware, they came to understand the need for a policy that addressed the peculiarities of the condition to be established.